It’s Raining, It’s Pouring: Fun Things to Do on a Rainy Day With Kids

 Make a Blanket Fort

-One of the most fun things you can do on a rainy day is building a fort and hide out in it.
-Grab some blankets and sheets along with clips and hair ties, and start draping them around the house.
+One of the most fun things you can do on a rainy day is to build a fort and hide in it.
+Grab some blankets, sheets, clips, and hair ties, and start draping them around the house.
 Use furniture and other items to help the blankets stay off the ground.
 Tie different blankets together to make the fort even bigger.
-Once you tie them all together, you’ll be ready to crawl under with a book, snacks, and some string lights to enjoy the rainy day snuggling up in your fort.
+Once you tie them all together, you’ll be ready to crawl under with a book, snacks, and string lights to enjoy the rainy day snuggling up in your fort.

 Have a Movie Marathon

-Whether you choose to binge-watch all of the Harry Potter movies or decide to stream a few of your kids’ favorite movies in a row, you’ll love watching movies with the sound of rain right outside of your window.
+Whether you binge-watch all of the Harry Potter movies or stream a few of your kids’ favorite movies in a row, you’ll love watching movies with the sound of rain right outside your window.
 Don’t forget to make popcorn or another fun, healthy snack for the movie marathon!

 Have an Afternoon of Games

 If your kids love family game night, setting up an afternoon of different board games could be your version of one of the best days – rain or shine.
 Get out your favorite board games and set up a tournament.
 Let your kids pick which ones they want to play – and start playing!
-Some great options are Monopoly for a longer game or Throw Throw Burrito for a shorter one.Ā You could also try out card games like Uno and Go Fish or look up some new games on the Internet to see if you and your kids can learn a new card game.
+Some great options are Monopoly for a longer game or Throw Throw Burrito for a shorter one.
+Try card games like Uno and Go Fish, or look up some new games on the Internet to see if you and your kids can learn a new card game.

 Spend Time Reading